 Incident investigation should include determination of the root cause(s) and the development of lessons learned.
 Subject matter experts, safety professionals, peers, and managers should be involved in this "no-blame" process.

 A mitigation plan should be developed to address the root cause(s) in order to prevent future accidents.
-Maintenance frequencies may need to be increased to identify potential incidents before they occur.
+For example, maintenance frequencies may need to be increased to identify potential incidents before they occur.

-Hydrogen safety incidents and near misses should be reported in the U.S. Department of Energy's Hydrogen Lessons Learned Reporting Database.
+Hydrogen safety incidents and near misses should be reported in the H2 Lessons Learned Reporting Database.
 Please share your incidents and near misses with others who are working with hydrogen so they can benefit from your experiences.
 All incident reports will be "sanitized" to ensure that individuals and organizations are not identified.